-National Archery Day was submitted by the National Archery in the Schools Program in March 2015.
-The registrar of National Day Calendar proclaimed National Archery Day in March 2015 to be observed annually on the 2nd Saturday of May.
+The Registrar at National Day Calendar proclaimed National Archery Day in March 2015 to be observed on the 2nd Saturday of May, annually.

-Media Inquiries: Visit http://naspschools.org/news/ for media inquiries, press releases, and other National Archery in the Schools Program news.
+Media Inquiries: Visit https://naspschools.org/news/ for media inquiries, press releases, and other National Archery in the Schools Program news.

 National Archery in the Schools Program contact information:

 National Archery in the Schools Program (NASP®)